An epicurean adventure to: Japan

 A note on rice vinegar

-A substitute for rice vinegar is apple cider vinegar or white wine vinegar.
-Just bear in mind these substitute vinegars tend to have a stronger taste, so start with using slightly less than the recipe suggests and adjust according to taste.
+Just bear in mind these substitute vinegars tend to have a stronger taste, so start by using slightly less than the recipe suggests and adjust according to taste.

 Sesame oil